Harrisondb99/Harrisondb99/README.md

 My name is Harrison Barker and I'm an aspiring data analyst!

-I'm currently working on my SQL abilities, constantly imroproving my understanding of each function as I discover them.
+I have a genuine enjoyment for learning new skills and I'm constantly looking to improve my understanding of each new coding language I work with.

+I'm currently focused on SQL with my next intention to be working with python!

 <!--